sloanlance/pman-php-manual/README.md

 0. Be sure `~/.composer/vendor/bin` is included in the path.
 0. Use Composer to install:

-  `composer global require sloanlance/pman-php-manual:dev-master`
+  `composer global require sloanlance/pman-php-manual`

-  It's important to note that the installation command shown at the top of the Packagist page for this package will **_not_** work.
+  It's important to note that the installation command shown at the top of the Packagist page for this package is **_not_** ideal.
+  It will install the package for the current directory, not globally.
 Be sure to use this command instead.

 ## Usage